kevinwshin/French-House-Manual/README.md

 ### AUTONOMY AND INDEPENDENCE
 Cooperatives are autonomous, self-help organizations controlled by their members.
 If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control by their members and maintain their cooperative autonomy.

-### EDUCATION, TRAINING AND INFORMATION
+### EDUCATION, TRAINING, AND INFORMATION
 Cooperatives provide education and training for their members, elected representatives, managers, and employees so they can contribute effectively to the development of their cooperatives.
-They inform the general public - particularly young people and opinion leaders - about the nature and benefits of co-operation.
+They inform the general public - particularly young people and opinion leaders - about the nature and benefits of cooperation.

 ### COOPERATION AMONG COOPERATIVES
 Cooperatives serve their members most effectively and strengthen the cooperative movement by working together through local, national, regional, and international structures.